gazpachu/joanmira/pages/work/2013-04-06---sky/index.md

 ![](/work/sky/images/4.jpg)

-The highlight of these prototyping works was a installation demo I built using OpenFrameworks and Microsoft Kinect to promote the new Disney Channel in Sky.
-The demo app tracks the hand of the user and translate the movements into Tinkerbell's magic dust, therefore the user can move Tinkerbell with his hands.
+The highlight of these prototyping works was an installation demo I built using OpenFrameworks and Microsoft Kinect to promote the new Disney Channel on Sky.
+The demo app tracks the hand of the user and translates the movements into Tinkerbell's magic dust, therefore the user can move Tinkerbell with his hands.
 It uses a particle system, shaders, blur and other graphic techniques to increase the visual appeal.

 ![](/work/sky/images/5.png)